Ukrainian nuclear plant temporarily cut off from power grid - NewsBreak

 Ukrainian nuclear plant temporarily cut off from power grid

-On Thursday, the plant was cut off from the grid for the first time in its history after fires damaged the last operating regular transmission line, according to Ukraine’s nuclear power agency, Energoatom.
+On Thursday, the plant was cut off from the electrical grid after fires damaged the last operating regular transmission line, according to Ukraine’s nuclear power agency, Energoatom.
+Ukrainian President Volodymyr Zelenskyy blamed Russian shelling and said the plant’s emergency backup diesel generators had to be activated to supply power needed to run the plant.

+“Russia has put Ukraine and all Europeans one step away from a radiation disaster,” Zelenskyy said in his nightly video address.

+Zaporizhzhia's Russian-installed regional governor, Yevgeny Balitsky, blamed the transmission-line damage on a Ukrainian attack.

+But Zelenskyy’s mention of the emergency generators being activated raised questions of whether the cooling systems were endangered.
+A loss of cooling could cause a nuclear meltdown.

-As a result of the damage, the two reactors still in use, out of the plant’s six, went offline, he said, but one was quickly restored, as was electricity to the area.
+As a result of the transmission-line damage, the two reactors still in use out of the plant's six went offline, Balitsky said, but one was quickly restored, as was electricity to the region.

-Balitsky blamed the transmission-line damage on a Ukrainian attack.
-Energoatom blamed “actions of the invaders.”

-The three regular transmission lines to the plant are out of service because of previous war damage.
-A loss of power to the Zaporizhzhia reactors’ cooling systems could cause a nuclear meltdown, a major concern of experts and residents warily watching the fighting.
+The three regular transmission lines at the plant are out of service because of previous war damage.

 “Anybody who understands nuclear safety issues has been trembling for the last six months,” Mycle Schneider, a consultant and coordinator of the World Nuclear Industry Status Report, said before the latest incident.